 Winter Symposia are three-day meetings arranged separately by each study circle and held in a Nordic or Baltic country between January and April.

 Summer Symposia is the yearly culmination of NSU’s activities where all circles hold their symposia at a shared location.
-The session takes place at a location in the Nordic or Baltic countryside, usually at the end of July.
-Logistical arrangements for the summer session are supported by ARRKOM.
+The symposia takes place at a location in the Nordic or Baltic countryside, usually at the end of July.
+Logistical arrangements for the summer symposia is supported by ARRKOM.